Article Submission: Step 2

 Article Submission: Step 2 – Figures and Tables

 Your images need to be ~ 300 dpi (dots per inch) in order to ensure that your figures aren’t stretched or look “grainy.”
 What does this mean?
-It means that you need to either submit really high resolution images or really large images (on the order of >8 inches x >8 inches for a square image, for example) in order for the Young Scientist staff to print them as nicely as you intended them to look.
+It means that you need to submit high resolution images!

 If you are “image savvy” and have used image processing software before, you are welcome to follow the GIMP Figure Support page here.
 If not, please follow the tips/tricks below to ensure you don’t have to resubmit your figures later.

 Think you already have figures ready?
 Perform this check first!

 - Print your manuscript!
 Does your figures look clean (not grainy or blurry)?
 Can you easily ready all figure text (including axis labels, legends, etc)?